SergioGraciaCorreia/SurftugaWpf/README.md

 SURFTUGA WPF

-¡Bienvenido a Surftuga WPF!
-Este es un juego simple desarrollado en WPF (Windows Presentation Foundation) donde controlas a una tortuga surfera que debe esquivar obstáculos mientras el fondo se mueve cada vez más rápido.

-Descripción del juego
-El objetivo del juego es sobrevivir el mayor tiempo posible, esquivando obstáculos que aparecen aleatoriamente.
-La velocidad del fondo aumenta con el tiempo, lo que hace que el juego sea cada vez más desafiante. ¡Consigue la mayor puntuación posible!

-Métodos principales
-A continuación se describen los métodos clave del juego:

-1. Inicialización
-MainWindow(): Constructor de la ventana principal.
-Inicializa los componentes y configura el juego.

-ConfigurarJuego(): Configura los temporizadores, la calidad de renderizado y otros ajustes iniciales.

-InicializarSonidos(): Inicializa los sonidos del juego (fondo, salto, música, etc.).

-2. Lógica del juego
-OnRendering(object sender, EventArgs e): Método que se ejecuta en cada fotograma.
-Controla el movimiento del fondo, la generación de obstáculos y la actualización de la puntuación.

-MoverFondo(double deltaTime): Mueve las imágenes del fondo para crear el efecto de desplazamiento.

-GenerarObstaculos(double deltaTime): Genera obstáculos en intervalos aleatorios.

-MoverObstaculos(double deltaTime): Mueve los obstáculos hacia la izquierda y verifica colisiones con la tortuga.

-DetectColision(Image tortuga, Image obstaculo): Detecta si hay una colisión entre la tortuga y un obstáculo.

-3. Eventos y acciones del jugador Window_KeyDown(object sender, KeyEventArgs e): Maneja las teclas presionadas por el jugador (Enter para iniciar el juego, Espacio para saltar).

-PerformJump(): Realiza el salto de la tortuga y reproduce el sonido correspondiente.

-StartCooldown(): Inicia el enfriamiento después de un salto para evitar saltos repetidos.

-4. Finalización del juego
-GameOver(): Detiene el juego, reproduce el sonido de "muerte" y muestra la pantalla de Game Over después de un breve retraso.

-MostrarPantallaGameOver(): Muestra la pantalla de Game Over con la puntuación final.

-ReiniciarButton_Click(object sender, RoutedEventArgs e): Reinicia el juego cuando el jugador hace clic en el botón "Reset".

-5. Métodos auxiliares
-ActualizarPuntuacion(): Actualiza el texto de la puntuación en la pantalla.

-SpawnObstaculo(string imagenLejana): Crea y posiciona un nuevo obstáculo en el Canvas.

-FondoImage_Loaded(object sender, RoutedEventArgs e): Posiciona las imágenes del fondo al cargarse.

-AnimationTimer_Tick(object sender, EventArgs e): Alterna entre los frames de animación de la tortuga.

-Cómo jugar
-Iniciar el juego: Presiona Enter en la pantalla de inicio.

-Saltar: Presiona Espacio para hacer que la tortuga salte y esquive obstáculos.

-Reiniciar: Si pierdes, haz clic en el botón "Reset" para reiniciar el juego.

-Requisitos del sistema
-Sistema operativo: Windows 7 o superior.

-.NET Framework: Versión 4.7.2 o superior.

-Recursos: Asegúrate de que los archivos de recursos (imágenes y sonidos) estén en la carpeta assets.

-Estructura del proyecto
-MainWindow.xaml: Contiene la interfaz gráfica del juego.

-MainWindow.xaml.cs: Contiene la lógica del juego.

-assets/: Carpeta que contiene las imágenes y sonidos utilizados en el juego.

-Créditos
-Desarrollado por: Sergio Gracia Correia.

-Recursos gráficos y de sonido: Los assets gráficos han sido creados por mi con Aseprite y Photodraw.
-Los sonidos han sido extraídos de https://pixabay.com/es/sound-effects/

-Inspiración: El juego es un endless runner clásico inspirado en el juego del dinosaurio de Google.
-Lo hice en Unity primero y luego hice un port a WPF para aprender esta tecnología y  además aprender como funciona Github, que nunca lo había usado.

-Licencia
-Este proyecto está bajo la licencia MIT.
-Siéntete libre de usarlo, modificarlo y distribuirlo.
+🌊 Welcome to Surftuga WPF!
+This is a simple game developed in WPF (Windows Presentation Foundation) where you control a surfing turtle that must dodge obstacles while the background moves faster and faster.

+🎮 Game Description
+The goal of the game is to survive as long as possible by dodging randomly appearing obstacles.
+The background speed increases over time, making the game more challenging.
+Aim for the highest score!

+🛠️ Main Methods
+Here are the key methods of the game:

+1. Initialization
+MainWindow(): Constructor for the main window.
+Initializes components and sets up the game.

+ConfigurarJuego(): Configures timers, rendering quality, and other initial settings.

+InicializarSonidos(): Initializes game sounds (background, jump, music, etc.).

+2. Game Logic
+OnRendering(object sender, EventArgs e): Executes on each frame.
+Controls background movement, obstacle generation, and score updates.

+MoverFondo(double deltaTime): Moves background images to create a scrolling effect.

+GenerarObstaculos(double deltaTime): Generates obstacles at random intervals.

+MoverObstaculos(double deltaTime): Moves obstacles to the left and checks for collisions with the turtle.

+DetectColision(Image tortuga, Image obstaculo): Detects collisions between the turtle and obstacles.

+3. Player Actions
+Window_KeyDown(object sender, KeyEventArgs e): Handles player key presses (Enter to start, Space to jump).

+PerformJump(): Makes the turtle jump and plays the corresponding sound.

+StartCooldown(): Starts a cooldown after a jump to prevent spamming.

+4. Game Over
+GameOver(): Stops the game, plays the "death" sound, and shows the Game Over screen after a short delay.

+MostrarPantallaGameOver(): Displays the Game Over screen with the final score.

+ReiniciarButton_Click(object sender, RoutedEventArgs e): Restarts the game when the player clicks the "Reset" button.

+5. Helper Methods
+ActualizarPuntuacion(): Updates the score text on the screen.

+SpawnObstaculo(string imagenLejana): Creates and positions a new obstacle on the Canvas.

+FondoImage_Loaded(object sender, RoutedEventArgs e): Positions background images when loaded.

+AnimationTimer_Tick(object sender, EventArgs e): Alternates between turtle animation frames.

+🎮 How to Play
+Start the game: Press Enter on the start screen.

+Jump: Press Space to make the turtle jump and dodge obstacles.

+Reset: If you lose, click the "Reset" button to restart the game.

+⚙️ System Requirements
+OS: Windows 7 or higher.

+.NET Framework: Version 4.7.2 or higher.

+Resources: Ensure resource files (images and sounds) are in the assets folder.

+📂 Project Structure
+MainWindow.xaml: Contains the game's graphical interface.

+MainWindow.xaml.cs: Contains the game logic.

+assets/: Folder containing images and sounds used in the game.

+🎨 Credits
+Developed by: Sergio Gracia Correia.

+Graphics and sound resources: Assets created by me using Aseprite and Photodraw.
+Sounds extracted from Pixabay.

+Inspiration: The game is a classic endless runner inspired by Google's Dino Game.
+I first made it in Unity and then ported it to WPF to learn this technology and GitHub, which I had never used before.

+📜 License
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute it.